RedisGears/RedisGears/recipes/write_behind/snowflake/rs/README.md

 ```

 ## Testing
+<<TODO do we need this ??? can we point to a more general "testing your gear documentation">>>
 * From a cluster node, run `ID=<db-id> /opt/recipe/snowflake/rs/run-test`.
 * Run `echo "select count(*) from person1;" | snowsql`

 ## Diagnostics
+<<TODO do we need this ??? can we point to a more general "diagnosing your recipe">>>
 ### Gear status

 * Check the Redis DB log for errors: `/var/opt/redislabs/log/redis-*.log`